 - He has very good and clear text ability than most scammers.

-- He was willing to call me for 10 seconds (murky voice too – said it’s because of the waves lol).
+- He was willing to call me for 10 seconds (murky voice too – he said it was because of the waves, lol).

 - His pictures seem legit: while I was doing reverse image search, his pictures are his alone and all correspond to either Bryan Park and Michael Kim and one pic from Loveplanet.ru for a ‘Capricorn guy at 49 looking for love’, OMG HILARIOUS.

 - One thing: when I contacted the bank, they said ‘I need to book an appointment to create an account with them’.
 Interesting, right?

 - Reserve Credit Union Bank has the same front with these banks: Habib Trust Reserve, Oak Premier Bank, City of London Bank, Turkiye Kupasi Reserve, and so.
 Many.
 More.
 (I went on extensive research on the pictures assets they used on the website and all these banks started coming up).

 - He has been pushing me to ask how much I got, so I can transfer him, and there’s no way for him to open an account from his place for credit cards.